 Dubai state utility DEWA looks to raise up to $2.2 bln in IPO

-DUBAI, March 24 (Reuters) - Dubai Electricity & Water Authority (DEWA) said on Thursday it has set an indicative price range for its initial public offering, looking to raise as much as 8.06 billion dirhams ($2.19 billion) in the deal.
+DUBAI, March 24 (Reuters) - Dubai Electricity and Water Authority (DEWA) is looking to raise as much as 8.06 billion dirhams ($2.19 billion) in its initial public offering, marking the largest such deal in the emirate since DP World in 2007.

+The state utility firm's public share sale kicks off the first of 10 planned listings of state-linked companies aimed at reviving Dubai's local bourse.

-DEWA is selling 3.25 billion shares or 6.5% of the company at between 2.25 dirhams to 2.48 dirhams, according to a statement.
+DEWA set an indicative range for its shares on Thursday, with the company selling 3.25 billion shares or 6.5% at between 2.25 dirhams to 2.48 dirhams, according to a statement.

 Emirates Investment Authority, state holding company ADQ, Multiply Group, Alpha Dhabi Partners and Investment Holdings Est will become cornerstone investors in the IPO with a total commitment of up to $1.3 billion, it said.